yast/yast-storage-ng/src/examples/fake-devicegraphs-yaml-format.md

-- file_system: This is really a separate tree level, but it would be awkward to write it in the YaML file as such. "mount_point" and "label" really belong to the file system, too.
+- file_system: This is really a separate tree level, but it would be awkward to write it in the YAML file as such. "mount_point" and "label" really belong to the file system, too.
 As used here, "file_system" specifies the type of file system to create.
 Omit this parameter if no file system should be created.